- High CPU usage levels on Windows 11 will completely degrade your experience with this OS and its features.

-That being said, it can only be considered a problem if your system is constantly reaching high CPU usage scores, even when no system-heavy applications are running like antivirus scans or games.
+That said, it can only be considered a problem if your system constantly reaches high CPU usage scores, even when no system-heavy applications are running, like antivirus scans or games.

-If you find yourself included in the statement above, an important factor to consider when dealing with this issue is the Windows 11 system requirements.
+If you find yourself included in the statement above, an essential factor to consider when dealing with this issue is the Windows 11 system requirements.

 No matter if you’re close to the minimum system requirements or not, some amazing solutions can help optimize the overall Windows 11 experience to a great degree.

 In today’s guide, we will cover every option available, including settings-related changes which will help – enabling you to get the most out of your system without requiring you to upgrade your PC.

 Unfortunately, we can’t all afford to invest in a powerful PC simply to run the latest OS released by Microsoft, and opinions vary amongst users if it’s even worth it at all to consider that option.

 As you can see from the statements above, this guide was created to encompass a wide range of elements that can be changed, tweaked, or simply optimized to resolve this issue once and for all.

 Why is my CPU usage so high on Windows 11?